School: Mundelein Seminary

 In a nutshell, what is your vocation story?
 How did you feel called to the priesthood?

-I didn’t start thinking about the priesthood until I was in college.
-The vocations director for the archdiocese (Fr.
-Tim) held a discernment Q&A event at the Catholic Center, and the question popped into my head, “you’ve never given the priesthood a thought, why not think about it and pray about it now?”
-I began to pray about it more and more as time went by.
-I attended a couple discernment retreats for Georgia Tech students and began spiritual direction with the chaplain of the Catholic Center (Fr.
-Josh).
-During the fall semester of my fourth of five years at Georgia Tech, I concluded from an intellectual standpoint that I wasn’t going to be able to fully discern my vocation without going to seminary.
-But I still had a lot of resistances in my heart to pursuing God’s will.
-I went to a FOCUS conference over Christmas break that year and had a very powerful experience during Eucharistic Adoration.
-It was the closest I had ever felt to Jesus during prayer, and He told me He wanted me to be a priest.
-Then my head and my heart were connected, and I actually wanted to go to seminary rather than just saying I would do it.
-I finished my degree at Georgia Tech and was accepted as a seminarian for the Archdiocese of Atlanta the following year.
+I didn’t start thinking about the priesthood until I was in college when the vocations director at the time (Fr.
+Tim Hepburn) held a discernment Q&A event at the Georgia Tech Catholic Center.
+A thought popped into my head.
+“You’ve never even asked God what He wants you to do.
+Why don’t you start asking Him about it now?”
+I started praying about it, attended a couple discernment retreats for Georgia Tech students, and began spiritual direction with the chaplain of the Catholic Center (Fr.
+Josh Allen).
+At one point, I concluded from an intellectual standpoint that I wasn’t going to be able to fully discern my vocation without going to seminary.
+But I still had a lot of resistance in my heart to pursuing God’s will.
+I went to a FOCUS conference over Christmas break that year and had a very powerful experience in prayer during Eucharistic Adoration.
+It was the closest I had ever felt to Jesus, and He showed me His love for me in a very tangible way.
+Through that encounter with the Lord in Adoration, He helped to connect my head and my heart, so that I not only knew I needed to go to seminary but I also wanted to go.
+I was accepted as a seminarian for the Archdiocese of Atlanta after finishing my degree at Georgia Tech.

 What is seminary life like for you?